 Having been in the industry for 30 years, I can tell you it’s a combination of a number of factors:

 In today’s busy world, business owners do much of their admin work outside of normal business hours.
 An ability to speak to their broker or banker outside of these hours is crucial.
 Additionally, business owners have every right to expect that their broker or banker will meet them on site, after hours and where needed on weekends.
-That’s how small businesses work with each other and that’s one of the reasons why brokers now handle such a large portion of this equipment finance area.
+Brokers dominate equipment finance due to their collaborative approach, exemplifying how small businesses support each other.

-As a small business, a finance brokers client base is their lifeblood and usually they will do all they can to ensure a happy long-term client.
+For finance brokers, a satisfied long-term client is crucial as their client base is the lifeblood of their business.
 Incidentally, repeat business for a broker is by far the best business as they already have all their information on file.

 It’s not rocket science.

-A capable equipment finance broker will ensure that their client has a broad spread of debt over at least three or four supportive, competitive underwriting financiers.
+A capable equipment finance broker secures diverse debt options from multiple competitive underwriters, ensuring broad support for their clients.
 By doing this, the client will have a broader base from which to expand and some inbuilt competition to ensure the right interest rates and commercial conditions.

-So often clients are extremely well versed on their specific businesses, however a little blindsided to what can be achieved in the financing of equipment.
+Clients frequently possess extensive knowledge about their specific businesses but may overlook the potential opportunities in equipment financing.
 There are many instances where an approval provided by the banks is not ideally what the client wanted.
 The broker’s role is to ensure that any approval is commercial, most closely aligned to what the client wants and not simply what the bank wants.

 With the massive increase in behavioural lending for equipment & vehicle finance, many underwriters are now providing automatic “low doc” competitive finance approvals for additional selected equipment and vehicle finance up to $150,000 and up to $500,000 (for replacement equipment, trucks and trailers).